• Home

 Gold Star Spouses Day: Raising Awareness

-April 5, and truly any other day where there are Gold Star events, memorials, or recognition, is an important moment.
+April 5, and any other day with Gold Star events, memorials, or recognition, is an important moment.
 One of the most significant accomplishments of Gold Star Spouses Day efforts isn’t really the increased awareness of the sacrifices these families have made or their grief.

 Those things are extremely important, but perhaps more crucial is the awareness the holiday brings to Gold Star survivors themselves of the large network of resources and assistance available to those who have loved ones who died in the line of duty.